cloudevents/spec/json-format.md

 ## 2. Attributes

 This section defines how CloudEvents attributes are mapped to JSON.
-This specification does not explicitly map each attribute, but provides a generic mapping model that applies to all current and future CloudEvents attributes.
+This specification does not explicitly map each attribute, but provides a generic mapping model that applies to all current and future CloudEvents attributes, including extensions.

 ### 2.1.
 Base Type System